 Georgia’s Human Resources Employers

-Some of Georgia’s other top employers of HR managers, specialists and generalists are state government agencies and dedicated staffing firms:
+Some of Georgia’s top employers of HR managers, specialists, and generalists are state government agencies and dedicated staffing firms:

 Human Resources Staffing Companies

 - The Durham Companies, Inc. Human Resources Staffing